Facing panic attacks

 Panic attacks are common symptom of relationship anxiety—especially if you are going through a break-up or divorce, or in a high-conflict relationship.
 You don’t have to face this alone!

-I’m a CBT therapist and 🪪 Panic Expert.
+I’m a CBT therapist and Panic Expert.
 I provide support on a national panic helpline, helping people just like you manage panic attacks in real time.
-I can help you stop panic attacks and regain control.
+I have created this panic page to help you stop panic attacks and regain control.

 Need immediate help?